 - 4. Disconnect all network cables from the computer. - 5.
-Disconnect your computer and all attached devices from their electrical outlets.

-6. Close the display and turn the computer upside-down on a flat work surface.

-- 7. Remove the main battery.

-- 8. Turn the computer top-side up.

-- 9. Open the display.

-- 10. Press the power button to ground the system board.

-CAUTION: To guard against electrical shock, always unplug your computer from the electrical outlet before opening the display.

-CAUTION: Before touching anything inside your computer, ground yourself by touching an unpainted metal surface, such as the metal at the back of the computer.
-While you work, periodically touch an unpainted metal surface to dissipate static electricity, which could harm internal components.

-11. Remove any installed ExpressCards or Smart Cards from the appropriate slots.
+Disconnect your computer and all attached devices from their electrical outlets. - 6.
+Close the display and turn the computer upside-down on a flat work surface. - NOTE: To avoid damaging the system board, you must remove the main battery before you service the computer. - 7.
+Remove the main battery. - 8.
+Turn the computer top-side up. - 9.
+Open the display. - 10.
+Press the power button to ground the system board. - CAUTION: To guard against electrical shock, always unplug your computer from the electrical outlet before opening the display. - CAUTION: Before touching anything inside your computer, ground yourself by touching an unpainted metal surface, such as the metal at the back of the computer.
+While you work, periodically touch an unpainted metal surface to dissipate static electricity, which could harm internal components. - 11.
+Remove any installed ExpressCards or Smart Cards from the appropriate slots.